 One of the most insightful and popular features of an Apple Watch is the ability to track sleeping habits.
 Of course, there are some considerations to make.
 For one, nighttime is precisely when people do not want to be disturbed by notifications.
 Another is that people wear the watch during the day, so nighttime is typically used for charging.

 Most of the sleep tracking has been, to this point, accomplished on Apple through third-party applications.
-However, with the release of the watchOS 7 last year, the Apple Watch now supports sleep tracking as a native feature.
+With the release of the watchOS 7 last year, the Apple Watch now supports sleep tracking as a native feature.
 However, there are still ample choices for third-party sleep tracking apps to perform the function if that is the preference.

 It would be nearly impossible to collate every sleep app.
 So we’ve gathered the 8 best Apple Watch sleep tracking apps that we felt performed best in various ways, and put together this helpful list for you.
 Let’s talk about them and what makes them a great choice.

-Best Apple Watch Sleep Tracking Apps Featured in this Roundup
+Native Apple Watch Sleep Tracking

 Before watchOS 7, any sleep apps used on the Apple Watch were the third party provided.
 But now there is a native sleep tracking app that you can easily use to perform many essential techniques.